sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 ## Code and Documentation

 The DREAM code, including the core library and a ROS node, is available on [GitHub](https://github.com/NVlabs/DREAM).
 We have also released pre-trained models for the Franka Emika Panda, KUKA iiwa7, and Rethink Robotics Baxter.
-These models and the datasets we used to quantify our results are available through the [NVIDIA project site](https://research.nvidia.com/publication/2020-03_DREAM).
+These models and the datasets we used to quantify our results are also available through the [NVIDIA project site](https://research.nvidia.com/publication/2020-03_DREAM).

 We highly encourage roboticists to pass on fiducial markers and try our approach the next time you need to calibrate your camera for your vision-based manipulation tasks.